Iain05/Lightframe/README.md

 - Yeah, java, because I write real code (cope)

 We are keeping things simple because I want this to actually be a usable website by the time I retire.

+> [!NOTE]
+> Okay literally the next day I went back on my decision, not having a database is kinda stupid because you can't really get photo specific statistics or details.
+I am has dum.